xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-02/index.en.markdown

 But I found that Maoji Tang was very "left-leaning" in his thinking.
 I often talked with him, and he introduced me to some progressive books.
-In the spring and summer of 1938, Langzhong already had the "Liberation News".
+In the spring and summer of 1938, Langzhong already had the "Liberation" magazine.
 He gave me a few issues to read.
 Both Liangxin Yan and I felt very excited after reading them.

-### Joining the "Minxian" Team (The Pioneer Team of the Chinese Nation for Anti-Japanese and National Salvation) [^18]
+## Joining the "Minxian" Team (The Pioneer Team of the Chinese Nation for Anti-Japanese and National Salvation) [^18]

 I spent about three months conducting propaganda activities in the People's Drama Society, during which I got to know some progressive figures, such as